Who is Zhang Xiaogang?

 Trip to Germany & Return to China

 In 1992 Zhang made a trip to Europe, Germany precisely.
-While staying there, he got to learn how the Chinese people are viewed outside China, something that changed his expressive and surreal styles massively.
+While staying there, he learned how the Chinese people are viewed outside China, something that changed his expressive and surreal styles massively.
 Zhang tried hard to learn from western artists by analyzing their works in museums and galleries.
-He felt like he needed to do more as an artist, especially as a Chinese artist as there were not many artworks in the western galleries that depicted Chinese culture.
-“I looked from the ‘early phase’ to the present for a position for myself, but even after this I still didn’t know who I was.
-But an idea did emerge clearly: If I continue being an artist, I have to be an artist of ‘China.’”
-He said.
+He felt like he needed to do more as an artist, especially as a Chinese artist, as there were not many artworks in the western galleries that depicted Chinese culture.
+He said:

-After his time in Europe came to an end, he went back to China, where he put more efforts on himself as an artist.
+After his time in Europe came to an end, he went back to China to put more effort into himself as an artist.
 He worked at Mao Xuhui’s studio, and his first paintings showed the Tiananmen Square.
 While working at the studio, Zhang Xiaogang developed a particular interest in the faces of people around him and China in general.
 He started to go through old photographs from the past he found in his parents’ house.
 His fascination with faces became a dramatic turning point as far as his career is concerned.
 He abandoned his painting style once again and started drawing flat pictures.

 What led to Zhang’s Blood Line Series

-It was during the time of self-discovery that he stumbled upon his old family photos that changed his career path.
+During the time of self-discovery, he stumbled upon his old family photos that changed his career path.